 Motherboards do not have any onboard graphics processing.

-Hence if you were to buy any other Ryzen CPU such as the Ryzen 7 5800X, Ryzen 5600X etc, then these back I/O video ports on the motherboard will not work.
+Hence, if you buy any other Ryzen CPU such a,s the Ryzen 7 5800X, Ryzen 5600X, etc., these back I/O video ports on the motherboard will not work.

-In other words, you will HAVE TO HAVE a dedicated GPU in order to connect your monitor to if your AMD CPU does not have a integrated graphics card.
+In other words, you will have a dedicated GPU to connect your monitor if your AMD CPU does not have an integrated graphics card.

 What is a Dedicated GPU?

-Dedicated GPUs are often just referred to as GPU for short by gamers and enthusiasts (even though as explained earlier GPU can pertain to both integrated and dedicated graphics processing)
+Dedicated GPUs are often just referred to as GPU for short by gamers and enthusiasts (even though, as explained earlier, GPU can pertain to both integrated and reliable graphics processing)

 Dedicated GPUs or Graphics Processing Units are dedicated cards installed on the x16 PCIe slot on your motherboard.

-As such, dedicated graphics cards are far more powerful than any integrated graphics card out there in the market.
-This of course comes at a cost.
+As such, dedicated graphics cards are far more potent than any integrated graphics card in the market.
+This, of course, comes at a cost.

-Dedicated graphics card vary drastically in terms of range.
-These range from basic options such as the NVIDIA GT 1030 all the way to high-end NVIDIA RTX 3090Ti – which can cost a fortune.
+Dedicated graphics cards vary drastically in terms of range.
+These range from basic options such as the NVIDIA GT 1030 to high-end NVIDIA RTX 3090Ti – which can cost a fortune.

-Can an integrated graphics card in an APU compete with a dedicated graphics?
-In majority of the cases no, even the best iGPUs cannot beat a dedicated GPU.
+Can an integrated graphics card in an APU compete with dedicated graphics?
+Sometimes, even the best iGPUs cannot beat a dedicated GPU.

 There are two main things to consider when comparing an iGPU with a dGPU.
-The first being the performance difference, and the second one being the cost efficiency.
+The first is the performance difference, and the second is the cost efficiency.

-Now, on paper, the dedicated GPUs beat the iGPUs, thanks to the dedicated memory, cores and higher bus speeds.
-But suppose we want to determine whether the iGPUs can compete with the regular dGPUs in terms of performance?
+Now, on paper, the dedicated GPUs beat the iGPUs, thanks to the dedicated memory, cores, and higher bus speeds.
+But we want to determine whether the iGPUs can compete with the regular dGPUs in terms of performance.
 In that case, we must check some benchmarks and game performance.

 G3DMark Benchmarks

-The following tables shows the G3DMark scores (graphics processing performance benchmark) of different APUs vs GPUs (dedicated).
+The following tables show the G3DMark scores (graphics processing performance benchmark) of different APUs vs. GPUs (dedicated).

 Intel UHD 630 | 1395 | As found on 8-10th Gen Intel CPUs |